Tube Amplifier Startup Procedure

 The entire amp will receive DC power so watch carefully for sparks and smoke.

-If using a variac you want to slowly bring up the amp's voltage to form the electrolytic capacitors.
-Bring the voltage up to 10 volts and monitor the amp for smoke or arcing.
+Form the Filter Caps With a Variac & Tube Rectifier: If using a variac you want to slowly bring up the amp's voltage to form the electrolytic capacitors.
+Bring the voltage up to 10 volts AC on the variac and monitor the amp for smoke or arcing.
 Leave the variac on 10 volts for a few minutes then slowly bring the voltage up to 20 volts and monitor the amp again.
 Wait 10 minutes and repeat until you get up to full wall voltage (120v in the USA).
 Doing this will allow the new electrolytic capacitors to form in a nice, controlled manner and should help them live a longer life.
 Turn the amp Power and Standby switches OFF and remove the variac at this time since the filter caps have been formed.
 If you have a light bulb limiter continue to use it.

-If the light bulb stays bright after the Standby Switch is turned On and the voltage comes up there is a short in the rectifier tube, its wiring, the filter caps, their wiring or the power distribution wires to the circuit board and tube sockets.
+If the light bulb stays bright after the Standby Switch is turned On there is a short in the rectifier tube, its wiring, the filter caps, their wiring or the power distribution wires to the circuit board and tube sockets.

 If the bulb goes dim then switch your meter to DC Volts and measure voltage at each filter capacitor (these voltages should be the same at each filter cap and be much higher than spec because there is no load on the power supply).
 With no load the filter capacitors can charge up to the power transformer's AC peak voltage output so you can see up to 700 volts DC on the filter caps.